AT&T’s ‘Internet Bill of Rights’ idea is just a power play against Google and Facebook

 European VC firm DN Capital closes new €200M fund to invest at seed and Series A stage

-AT&T has placed a few full-page ads explaining that it is pro-net neutrality, it has always been pro-net neutrality, and that Congress once and for all should enshrine net neutrality principles in law.
+AT&T has placed a few full-page ads explaining that it is pro-net neutrality, it has always been pro-net neutrality and that Congress once and for all should enshrine net neutrality principles in law.

 No, it’s not opposite day.
 This is a clever play by AT&T aimed not at protecting users, but kneecapping edge providers like Facebook and Google.
 It’s like the fox calling for a henhouse bill of rights.